-- Subject Proficiency by Grade Level
+- · Subject Proficiency by Grade Level

 - Current Progress

 - Supplemental Scores

 - Subject Proficiency by Demographic

-- Skill Proficiency by Demographic
+- · Skill Proficiency by Demographic

 - Skill Proficiency by School (for districts only)

 - Skill Proficiency by District (for states only)

 - Subject Proficiency by School (for districts only)

-- Subject Proficiency by District (for states only)
+- · Subject Proficiency by District (for states only)

-See "Understanding Your ACT Aspire School Reports" for information about the individual reports.
-District and state reports include the same reports as the school reports (with different aggregate data), with the addition of: Subject Proficiency by School Report, Skill Proficiency by School Report, Subject Proficiency by District Report, and Skill Proficiency by District Report.
-Instead of reporting Skill Proficiency by Subject, as is done in the school reports, Skill Proficiency data is reported only for demographics, districts, and schools.
+See "Understanding Your ACT Aspire School Report Package" for information about the individual reports.
+District and state reports include the same reports as the school reports (with different aggregate data), with the exception of the last reports in each package: Subject Proficiency by School Report, Skill Proficiency by School Report, Subject Proficiency by District Report, and Skill Proficiency by School Report.
+Instead of reporting at the skill or the reporting category level, as is done in the school reports, only subject-level data is reported for districts and states.
 This allows for a more manageable number of report pages, the identification of exceptional or problematic areas of interest, and the option to drill down for more information in other reports (like the school report).